rotexsoft/slim-skeleton-mvc-app/README.md

 > You can optionally change the default *'successful_login_callback'* callback.

-* Below are the urls to controller & controller - actions / methods that are viewable by default
+* Below are the urls to controller & controller - actions / methods that are viewable by default.
+Note that `http://yourserver.com/path_to_the_public_folder/` should be changed to match your server setup.
   * `http://yourserver.com/path_to_the_public_folder/`
   * `http://yourserver.com/path_to_the_public_folder/base-controller/action-check-login-status`
   * `http://yourserver.com/path_to_the_public_folder/base-controller/action-default-template-content`